vicmusic0/ai-sdk-zustand/README.md

 # ai-sdk-zustand

 Drop-in replacement for `@ai-sdk/react` that gives you global state access to your AI chats.
-No prop drilling, better performance, multiple chat instances.
+No prop drilling, better performance, simplified architecture.

 ## Why Use This?